horaklukas/modeler/README.md

 ### Relation
 * <s>create new object - relationship between tables</s>
 * cancel creating of relation if second point not defined
-* fix the problem of uncomplete relation when table is at bottom of canvas
+* <s>fix the problem of uncomplete relation when table is at bottom of canvas
+</s> _probably happens, when size of canvas changes, eg. when resizing Chrome
+ developer console_
 * get the relation between tables broken instead of straight

 ### Model